jreinhardt/bolttools/doc/blt_spec_0_2.rst

   with e-mail in <>.
 If multiple authors contributed significantly to this collection a list of authors may be given.
 - license: mandatory, string.
 The name of the license for this collection and a URL pointing to the full text of the license enclosed in <>.
+Must be one of the supported-licenses_.
 - blt-version: mandatory, number.
 The version of the blt format this collection follows.